Planning for the Summit is being underwritten with a grant from the Amy P. Goldman Foundation

 8:00am – 8:45am: Registration and Breakfast

-9:00am – 9:50am: Navigating How Shifting State and National Policies Impact Nature: Seeking Resilience - Prof. Neil Hamilton and Duane Hvorka, National Wildlife Federation
+9:00am – 9:50am: Navigating How Shifting State and National Policies Impact Nature: Seeking Resilience - Prof. Neil Hamilton; and Prof. Jerry Anderson, Calkins Distinguished Professor of Law, Drake University

 9:50am – 10:30am: The Role of Local Governments as Nature's Advocates - Pat Boddy, Urbandale City Council, Moderator.
 Speakers: Susan Judkins, Clive City Council; Tom Hadden, West Des Moines City Manager; Alex Pfaltzgraff, Grimes Planning Director